Nursemaid's Elbow in Children: Symptoms, Treatment and When to Go to the ER

 Treatment for Nursemaid's Elbow

-If you suspect your child has nursemaid's elbow, it's essential to seek medical attention.
-Your doctor will examine your child's arm and may perform a "reduction maneuver" to put the elbow back into its correct position.
-This procedure is quick and usually resolves the issue within minutes.
+If you suspect your child has nursemaid's elbow, take them to an urgent care clinic or emergency room — this injury cannot be treated via telehealth and requires an in-person reduction.
+A doctor will examine the arm and perform a "reduction maneuver" to guide the elbow back into its correct position.
+This procedure is quick, usually takes only a few minutes, and most children regain full use of the arm shortly after.

 In some cases, over-the-counter pain medication, such as acetaminophen or ibuprofen, may be recommended to help manage any discomfort.
 Always consult your healthcare provider for the appropriate dosage for your child.